 When we know others have survived the same challenges we are currently experiencing, we are empowered.

 Both Al-Anon and Nar-Anon have countless books and pamphlets designed to comfort loved ones and educate them.
 This addiction education helps families remain connected to others simply by showing addiction is a shared experience.

-In Al-Anon and Nar-Anon, you will learn:
+In Al-Anon, you will learn: